Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: Details on experiments

 where setting $\varepsilon=0$ captures the verbatim case.
 For probabilistic extraction and a chosen (validated) minimum extraction probability $\taumin$, the success criterion is

 where similarly setting $\varepsilon=0$ captures the verbatim case.

-Note that extraction rates flatten information about variation in extraction risk surfaced by probabilistic extractions.
+Note that extraction rates flatten information about variation in extraction risk surfaced by probabilistic extraction.
 Since greedy extraction is deterministic, this flattening has no effect; it just counts greedy extracted sequences.
 But for probabilistic extraction, any extractable sequence (irrespective of its risk) gets counted equally in the extraction rate.
-This is why we also use other metrics and visualizations---to surface the additional information about extraction risk that probabilistic extraction exposes.